-Over the 3 month period, StormHarvester's Intelligent Sewer Suite detected over 60 early blockage formations in real time, at least 2 of which Wessex Water confirmed were likely to have caused significant pollution incidents (CAT 3 or worse) if it was not for these alerts.
+In 3 months, StormHarvester's Intelligent Sewer Suite detected over 60 early blockage formations in real time, at least 2 of which Wessex Water told us were likely to have caused significant pollution incidents (CAT 3 or worse) if it was not for these alerts.
 Over 60 telemetry and sensor faults were also detected in real time.